yzinkovets/anachronistic-apns/README.md

 !!!
-WARNING:\
+WARNING:
 This is the clone of https://github.com/anachronistic/apns.
-We need it because MCA backend (https://github.com/odrapps/mylifejournalbackend) uses this specific version, which is not present in original repo anymore.
+We need it because MCA backend (https://github.com/odrapps/mylifejournalbackend) uses this patched version.

 # apns